 What CodeCharter delivers

-- CLI as a self-contained binary for Windows, Linux, and macOS, usable in any CI without an installed .NET runtime.
+- CLI as a self-contained distribution for Windows, Linux, and macOS, usable in any CI without an installed .NET runtime.

 - VS Code Extension with syntax highlighting and auto-completion for the DSL.